Every weekend, there’s a new “hero” tweet that takes over venture capital group chats.

 “Follow on capital tends to be more and more consensus aligned.”

-The best companies are known earlier than ever.
+More importantly, the best companies are known earlier than ever.
 Scouts spray $25K checks, report back to their multi-stage overlords, and any information edge evaporates within minutes of a founder update.

-Sub-verticals become consensus at lightning speed: AI legal, AI healthcare, AI customer service.
+Sub-verticals become consensus at lightning speed.
+AI legal, AI healthcare, AI customer service.
 There are few secrets in Silicon Valley anymore.

 I came across a thread last week reviewing 61 (!)
 AI coding agents and sent it around to my teammates at Chapter One.